1979 Italian general election

 The 1979 Italian general election was held in Italy on 3 June 1979.
-This election was called just a week before the European vote: the failure to hold the two elections at the same time caused much criticism for wasting public money.
+This election was called just a week before the European elections.

-Terrorist attacks by the Red Brigades caused a reversal in the result of the previous election three years before: for the first time the Italian Communist Party lost significant numbers of seats, delaying the government change that had seemed imminent in 1976.
-The Communist defeat gave a new strength to all the minor parties, as concentrating the vote on the Christian Democracy Party seemed less necessary to prevent a communist victory.
+Terrorist attacks by the Red Brigades led to a reversal of the results of the previous election three years before: for the first time the Italian Communist Party lost significant numbers of seats, delaying the government change that had seemed imminent in 1976.
+The Communist defeat gave new strength to minor parties, as tactical voting for Christian Democracy seemed less necessary to prevent a communist victory.
 The Christian Democrats remained stable nonetheless, while the neo-fascist Italian Social Movement was weakened by the success of its spin-off National Democracy.

 Electoral system

 The pure party-list proportional representation had traditionally become the electoral system for the Chamber of Deputies.
 Italian provinces were united in 32 constituencies, each electing a group of candidates.
 At constituency level, seats were divided between open lists using the largest remainder method with Imperiali quota.
 Remaining votes and seats were transferred at national level, where they were divided using the Hare quota, and automatically distributed to best losers into the local lists.

 For the Senate, 237 single-seat constituencies were established, even if the assembly had risen to 315 members.
 The candidates needed a landslide victory of two thirds of votes to be elected, a goal which could be reached only by the German minorities in South Tirol.
 All remained votes and seats were grouped in party lists and regional constituencies, where a D'Hondt method was used: inside the lists, candidates with the best percentages were elected.